-In his seven seasons as head coach, Kane has led Ripon to a 111-61 overall record, which includes an 88-38 Midwest Conference record.
-The Red Hawks appeared in the four-team MWC Tournament in each of Kane's first six seasons, winning the Tournament in 2017, which marked the program's first MWC Tournament Championship in 15 years.
-That season also saw Ripon advance to the NCAA Tournament for the first time since 2002 with what was the seventh 20-win season in program history.
+In his eight seasons as head coach, Kane has led Ripon to a 131-69 overall record, which includes an 102-46 Midwest Conference record.
+The Red Hawks have appeared in the four-team MWC Tournament in seven of Kane's eight seasons, winning the Tournament in 2017 and 2020, advancing to the NCAA Tournament in both years.

-The Red Hawks have won at least 15 games in six consecutive seasons.
-They have compiled a 54-20 home record during Kane's tenure, making Weiske Gymnasium one of the toughest places to play in the MWC.
+The Red Hawks have won at least 15 games in seven consecutive seasons.
+They have compiled a 62-23 home record during Kane's tenure, making Weiske Gymnasium one of the toughest places to play in the MWC.

-In just seven years, Kane has already coached four MWC Players of the Year (Taylor Koth and Ty Sabin (three times), a Central Region Rookie of the Year (Sabin), three All-Americans (Koth and Sabin (twice), and 10 All-Conference selections.
+In just eight years, Kane has already coached five MWC Players of the Year (Taylor Koth, Ty Sabin (three times), and Trent Jones), a Central Region Rookie of the Year (Sabin), three All-Americans (Koth and Sabin (twice)), and 11 All-Conference selections.